 - Provide accurate descriptions of the work by community-based organizations – this requires centering the perspectives of organizations, their leaders, their members, and the political ecosystems they navigate.

-- Mobilize research and data for the redistribution of resources – this includes motivating additional investments and support for organizations working on-the-ground year-round.
+- Mobilize research and data for the redistribution of resources – this includes motivating additional investments and support for organizations working on the ground year-round.

 IV.
 Mobilizing Data for the Re-Distribution of Resources